OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB-Storage.md

 /etc/init.d/mountd restart
 ```

-Your device should now mount to your newly specified directory.
+Your device should now automatically mount to your newly specified directory upon plugging in.